cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/necessary-preparations.md

 ---
 title: Necessary preparations
-bookCollapseSection: true
-weight: 1
+weight: 2
 ---

 # Necessary preparations (keys, ports, etc.)

-## Master key
+## Acra Master Key

-Most Acra services require master key in order to work and perform cryptographic operations.
+Most Acra services require Acra Master Key in order to work and perform cryptographic operations.
-It is used, for example, to encrypt other keys in their keyrings.
+It is used, for example, to encrypt Acra's intermediate keys in their keyrings.

 These keys are then used in more specific tasks (encrypt data in database, hash data for searchable encryption).